 - 1. Do democracies make more credible threats and promises than non-democracies? - 2.
 Is reputation at stake in the Russia-Ukraine war? - 3.
 How do domestic political dynamics influence why and how states fight wars? - 4.
-Is preventive war "like committing suicide from fear of death"? - 5.
-What explains the absence of major war since 1945? - 6.
+What explains the absence of major war since 1945? - 5.
 What is the value of "prestige" in foreign policy?